MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/as-calculation-groups.md

 ### Dynamic format strings for time-intelligence

-If we look at the time-intelligence example shown above, all the calculation items except **YOY%** should use the format of the current measure in context.
+If we look at the Time Intelligence example shown above, all the calculation items except **YOY%** should use the format of the current measure in context.
 For example, **YTD** calculated on the Sales base measure should be currency.
 If this were a calculation group for something like an Orders base measure, the format would be numeric. **YOY%**, however, should be a percentage regardless of the format of the base measure.

 For **YOY%**, we can override the format string by setting the format string expression property to **0.00%;-0.00%;0.00%**.
 To learn more about format string expression properties, see [MDX Cell Properties - FORMAT STRING  Contents](../multidimensional-models/mdx/mdx-cell-properties-format-string-contents.md#numeric-values).